po-sheng/PR_HW_script/README.md

 ```
 python3 HWscript.py 1
 ```
-- "1" represent the index of starting student, from 1 to N
+- argv[2] (which is "1" here) represent the index of starting student, from 1 to N